Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 7750 should in theory be much faster than the GeForce 9500 GT 512MB GDDR3 in general. (explain)
+Memory BandwidthThe Radeon HD 7750, in theory, should perform a lot faster than the GeForce 9500 GT 512MB GDDR3 overall. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison